Kenny Kelly

-Kenneth Alphonso Kelly (born January 26, 1979) is a former Major League Baseball outfielder who played in the major leagues for the Tampa Bay Devil Rays, Cincinnati Reds, and Washington Nationals.
+Kenneth Alphonso Kelly (born January 26, 1979) is an American former professional baseball outfielder who played in Major League Baseball for the Tampa Bay Devil Rays, Cincinnati Reds, and Washington Nationals.
 He had also been a quarterback for the University of Miami football team.

 Early life

 Kelly was born in Plant City, Florida to Shirley, a guidance counselor, and Floyd Kelly, a football coach at Plant City High School and later an assistant principal.
 His older brothers played college football at Florida A&M and Grambling.

 Kelly was able to dunk a basketball in eighth grade and received interest from college basketball recruiters as a child.

 Kelly played baseball, football and basketball and ran track at Tampa Catholic High School in Tampa, Florida.
 As a sophomore, he helped the school to a state championship in basketball and broke a 25-year-old school record in the long jump.

 As a junior baseball player, he hit .457 and led Tampa Catholic to a state championship.
 Prior to his senior baseball season, Baseball America ranked him the 20th-best high school prospect in the nation.

 In his three seasons on the high school football field, he set state records in total yards and touchdowns.
 He was described in the Sun-Sentinel in 1997 as "the most prolific passer in the history of Florida high school football."
 He committed to play college football for the Miami Hurricanes.